Most MQTT brokers don’t provide any mechanism for logging historical

 MQTT Data Logger

-This script will log data on a collections of topics.
-It logs
+This script will store messages on a collection of topics.
+It stores:

 - Message time